cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 seeds.
 We justify this simplification by noting that in the LEAK model - in which the adversary is given the key pairs resulting from an honest run of KeyGen - the pseudorandomness of the seed expansion implies the adversary's input distributions in the two cases are computationally indistinguishable.
+The derivation of component scheme key pairs from the common random seed provides further protection against manipulation or corruption of keys such that it can contribute to stronger binding properties against a MAL adversary, as well as operational benefits in practice, but we do not prove that here. <!-- TODO: if we can prove MAL for some of these, should we do that here?
+OTherwise we should link to the QSF MAL-BIND proofs in the X-Wing eprint, if we ever get that updated... -->

 #### GHP Binding